STAR-RG/practical_testing_book/infrastructure.md

 Infrastructure
 ==============

-Test automation is very important.
+Test automation is important.

 We detail below tools that are critical today to automate testing.

 * Build Systems
-* Continuous Integration (CI)
+* Version Constrol Systems (VCS) and Continuous Integration (CI)

 --- ...